SarthakSKumar/IoT-Projects-and-Scripts/Arduino Projects/Burglar Alarm/Intruder Alarm System/Readme.md

-## Intruder Detection system using Arduino
+# Intruder Detection system using Arduino
+## Aim :
-This is a beginner friendly simple obstruction sensor.
+This is a beginner friendly simple obstruction sensor which is used to detect the presence of an obstruction and change the colour of the leds in response.

 > **MATERIAL REQUIREMENTS**
 > - 1 IR transmitter (generic)